 Dr. Abdul-Razaq Adeniyi, M.D., FACC, earned his medical degree at Jefferson Medical College at Thomas Jefferson University, Philadelphia, PA.
 He then finished his fellowship in Interventional Cardiology; West Virginia University, Morgantown, WV, General Cardiology; University of Tennessee, Chattanooga, TN.
 He is board certified in Interventional Cardiology; General Cardiology; Echocardiography, Nuclear Cardiology; Internal Medicine.

-Dr. Abdul-Razaq Adeniyi, M.D., FACC, career as a cardiologist is the culmination of passion and compassion.
+The career of Dr. Abdul-Razaq Adeniyi, M.D., FACC, as a cardiologist is the culmination of passion and compassion.

 While studying biochemistry and molecular biology as an undergraduate, he found great satisfaction assisting refugees through nonprofit work.
 Medicine, he says, seemed like the perfect way to meld his love for science with his desire to help others.